Via-Operating/ViaOS/DEVNOTES.md

 ## - Theo

-made tos, time to work on ViaSh... again...
+edited wiki, time to do more ViaSh stuff!!!!!!!!!!!!

 ## - Kap
 i fucking hate everybody.